Background pattern

 If you forget to take Inlyta

 Take the next dose at the usual time.
-Do not take a double dose to make up for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 If you vomit while taking Inlyta

 If you vomit, do not take an additional dose.
-You should take the next prescribed dose at the usual time.
+Take the next prescribed dose at the usual time.

-If you are unable to take this medication as your doctor has prescribed, or think you no longer need it, contact your doctor immediately.
+If you are not able to take this medicine as your doctor has prescribed, or if you think you no longer need it, contact your doctor immediately.

 Some side effects can be serious.
-You should contact your doctor immediately if you experience any of the following serious side effects (see also the section2 “What you need to know before starting to take Inlyta”):
+You should contact your doctor immediately if you experience any of the following serious side effects (see also section 2 "What you need to know before you take Inlyta"):}

-• Blood clots in veins and arteries (types of blood vessels), including stroke, heart attack, embolism, or thrombosis.Call the emergency service immediately and contact your doctor if you have symptoms such as chest pain or pressure, arm, back, neck, or jaw pain, shortness of breath, numbness or weakness on one side of the body, speech problems, headache, changes in vision, or dizziness.
+• Blood clots in veins and arteries (types of blood vessels), including stroke, heart attack, embolism, or thrombosis.Call the emergency service immediately and contact your doctor if you have symptoms such as chest pain or pressure, pain in the arms, back, neck, or jaw, shortness of breath, numbness or weakness on one side of the body, speech problems, headache, changes in vision, or dizziness.

-• Bleeding.Inform your doctor if you have any of these symptoms or experience a bleeding problem during treatment with Inlyta: black or tarry stools, bloody cough or sputum with blood, or change in mental state.
+• Bleeding.Tell your doctor if you have any of these symptoms or have a bleeding problem while taking Inlyta: black or tarry stools, coughing up blood or bloody sputum, or changes in mental status.

 Other side effects with Inlyta may include: